 APh 140 abc.
 Cryogenics.
 9 units (3-0-6); first, second, third terms.
 An introductory course on the behavior of condensed matter at low temperatures.
 Topics include superfluidity, superconductivity, quantum phase coherence, liquid He3, ultralow temperature experiment, cryogenic techniques, and macroscopic quantum devices.
-Instructor: Mercereau.
-APh 140 c not offered in 1973-74.
+Offered in alternate years; not offered in 1974-75.

 APh 141.
 Superconductivity and Its Applications.
 9 units (3-0-6); third term.
 Prerequisite: APh 114 abc.
 A course on the basic principles and the engineering applications of superconductivity.
 After a review of basic properties of superconductors, phenomenological treatment and microscopic theory of superconductivity, the topics covered include: magnetic properties of type II superconductors, proximity effect, superconducting compounds, alloys and composites, high field superconducting magnets, magnetic suspensions for high-speed transportation, superconductive power transmission and rotating machines.
-Instructor: Tsuei.
+Not offered 1974-75.

 APh 153 abc.
 Modern Optics.
-(Same as EE 113 abc.)
 9 units (3-0-6); first, second, third terms.
 Prerequisite: AMa 95 abc.
 The analysis of optical systems based on electromagnetic theory.
 Mode theory and functions for optical resonators and transmission structures, image formation and spatial filtering with coherent light, partial coherence and partial polarization, theory of dielectrics, theory and applications of holography and selected topics of research importance.
 Text: Class notes and selected references.
 Instructor: George.

 APh 154.
 Modern Optics Laboratory.
-(Same as EE 197) 9 units (1-4-4); second term.
+9 units (1-4-4); second term.
 Prerequisite: APh 153 or APh 190 (may be taken concurrently).
 Primarily for graduate students.
 Laboratory experiments to acquaint students with the contemporary, yet basic, aspects of modern optical research and technology.
 Experiments encompass holography and interferometry, single-mode and mode-locked lasers, nonlinear optics, acousto-optic interactions, coherence, diffraction, optical data processing, photosensitive materials, liquid crystals, and ferroelectric ceramics.
 Instructor: George.

 APh 156 abc.
 Plasma Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 106 abc or equivalent.
 An introduction to the principles of plasma physics.
 Topics presented will include: orbits of charged particles in electric, magnetic, and gravitational fields; elementary processes in the production and decay of ionized gases; continuum magnetohydrodynamics and elementary stability theory; transport processes such as conductivity and diffusion; waves, oscillations, and radiation in plasmas.
 Examples from physics, engineering, and astrophysics will be discussed.
-Instructor: Gould.
+Not offered in 1974-75.